soska/react-keyboardist/README.md

 <Keyboardist
   eventName="keyup"
   bindings={{
     Slash: this.focusSearch,
     Period: this.showMenu,
     Escape: this.logOut,
     KeyK: this.next,
-            KeyJ: this.prev,,
+    KeyJ: this.prev,
   }}
 />
 ```